hypernormalisation/StatementOnScambuster/README.md

 ## 4

 Did Curse take specific issue with player information (in the form of GUIDs and toon names) being packaged into an addon?
-I ask because several addons still currently exist on your platform, e.g.
+I ask because several addons that do exactly this still currently exist on your platform, e.g.

 https://legacy.curseforge.com/wow/addons/benediction-blacklist

 If so, why was the base Scambuster addon delisted and these addons remain active on your platform?

+Has the Curse moderation team also checked addons like the above to verify that each player there is listed in a fair and transparent manner, apparently unlike our Scambuster-Golemagg that has been delisted?
+If so, what criteria would Curse expect of any discord moderation team attempting to curate a list of problematic players for their user base?

 ## 5